davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   Allow optimizations for floating-point arithmetic that ignore the signedness of zero.
-IEEE arithmetic specifies the behavior of distinct +0.0 and 0.0 values, which then prohibits simplification of expressions such as x+0.0 or 0.0*x (even with :option:`-ffinite-math-only`).
+IEEE arithmetic specifies the behavior of distinct +0.0 and -0.0 values, which then prohibits simplification of expressions such as x+0.0 or 0.0*x (even with :option:`-ffinite-math-only`).
-  This option implies that the sign of a zero result isnt significant.
+  This option implies that the sign of a zero result isn't significant.

   The default is :option:`-fsigned-zeros`.